 - TCP-protocol network connections, such as an IPv4/IPv6 network connection.

-- RSA Authentication Manager SDK using a FIPS-compliance Java Runtime Environment (JRE).
+- RSA Authentication Manager SDK using a FIPS-compliant Java Runtime Environment (JRE).

 Other components may use non-FIPS-compliant algorithms as needed to support backward compatibility.